Kirsty Williams MS, Minister for Education

 I am therefore also launching today a consultation on non-statutory School Improvement Guidance.
 This guidance sets out the new framework for evaluation, improvement and accountability, aligned to the Curriculum for Wales.
 The guidance makes clear the distinction between evaluation and improvement activities and accountability.
 Both during the recovery period and beyond, the majority of the energy and focus in the system should be on delivering school improvement, guided by effective self-evaluation, improvement planning and support in all schools.
 In contrast, the accountability system should not drive school improvement activity, although effective governance and inspection should ensure that issues are identified and addressed.

-I publish the Curriculum Implementation Plan knowing that it is the right thing to do to reassure Members of the Senedd and our partners of our plans and the breadth and ambitions of our intentions.
+I publish the Curriculum Implementation Plan (on Hwb) knowing that it is the right thing to do to reassure Members of the Senedd and our partners of our plans and the breadth and ambitions of our intentions.
 However, I know that schools are still working to deliver the best for their learners in deeply trying circumstances.
 We will continue to work with our partners to engage schools at their pace to deliver learning and progression in a way that is consistent with the principles of the Curriculum for Wales, and puts us firmly on the path to recovery.